hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 Most of the colors I've changed are pink (FF00A3 and E20074) and orange (FB7914) - they can be easily found/replaced.
 CSS files can be edited and tested even by your pet = data loaded from it are only temporary in RAM memory and after deleting the files there is no trace of them in the profile or Firefox itself

 🚫disabling notifications and downloading updates - create "updates" file in "C:\ProgramData\Mozilla\" (or "C:\ProgramData\MozillaXXX\").
-Or deny access (NTFS Permissions Tools)
+Or deny access (NTFS Permissions Tools).
+However, these methods may cause a bug in Thunderbird (inability to open settings and browse emails)
 <br/>
 🚫disabling compatibility check of the profile - delete "compatibility.ini" file and create "compatibility.ini" folder.
 The profile may or may not be damaged, but its use will no longer be decided by someone else
 <br/>